cybershoe/catscanner/software/protocol.md

-# Genericor Generic Message Format
+# Genericor Generic Packet Format

 ## Summary
-GGMF is a simple message format for exchanging short, arbitrary commands and responses between sensors and a data collector over an XBee radio link.
+GGPF is a simple message format for exchanging short, arbitrary commands and responses between sensors and a data collector over an XBee radio link.
 The maximum message size is 64 bytes (to fit inside an unfragmented XBee S2C frame)

 ## Message Format

 ### Message Header

-- 2 bytes: GGNF Identifier
+- 2 bytes: GGPF Identifier
   - Always 0x7A69
   - Messages without this header are discarded
-- 1 byte: GGNF version
+- 1 byte: GGPF version
   - Currently 0x01 (version 1)
 - 4 bytes - Station ID
   - This is the low 4 bytes of the XBee MAC